0xJuancito/multichain-auditor/README.md

 ```

 💡 Look for hardcoded time values dependent on the `block.number` that may only be valid on Mainnet.
+💡 Block time may change on the same chain [over time](https://etherscan.io/chart/blocktime).

 ### Block production may not be constant